In this post, you will find the details of our fantastic road trip from Gold Coast to Sydney.

 SYDNEY AT SUNSET

-After another three quarters of an hour or so drive we dropped off our rental car, checked into the hotel and walked into Sydney heading for the Botanic Gardens so we could watch the
+After another three quarters of an hour or so drive we dropped off our rental car, checked into the hotel and walked into Sydney heading for the Botanic Gardens so we could watch the sun set over the Harbour Bridge.

 Melbourne is an incredible city and one we call home for the moment, but we weren’t really sure what to expect when we first arrived.
 It doesn’t have the famous buildings that Paris, London or New York do.